-Pictures appear to show Russia’s Moskva warship burning at sea before sinking
+Picture shows Russia’s Moskva warship burning at sea before sinking

+Picture shows Russia’s Moskva warship burning at sea before sinking, says expert

-This is the first time a photograph has emerged of the submerged guided-missile cruiser
+This is the first photograph to have emerged of the guided-missile cruiser on fire

 Russia releases video claiming to show survivors from Moskva warship meeting with navy chief

-While there is no official confirmation from Moscow that the images are of the Moskva warship, experts who have seen the pictures said they appear to be genuine.

-While the sinking of the warship was confirmed, conflicting accounts from Russia and Ukraine emerged regarding the cause of the ship’s sinking.
+While both Ukraine and Russia agree that the Moskva sank, their accounts of how it was destroyed differ.

-Ukraine’s Operational Command South claimed earlier on Thursday that the Moskva had begun to sink after it was hit by Ukrainian Neptune anti-ship missiles.
+Ukraine’s Operational Command South claimed on Thursday that the Moskva began to take on water after it was struck by Ukrainian Neptune anti-ship missiles.

 “A fire broke out.
 Other units of the ship’s group tried to help, but a storm and a powerful explosion of ammunition overturned the cruiser and it began to sink.”

-Russia, however, did not confirm the attack by Ukraine and just confirmed the fire breaking out which led to ammunition aboard exploding and inflicting serious damage to the vessel.
-The statement came after Russia refuted claims of the ship sinking and said it remains afloat.

-While there has been no official confirmation so far on whose version is true, a senior US defence official confirmed on Friday that Ukrainian forces managed to sink the ship after Russia claimed it had been on fire.
+Russia, however, claimed that an on-board ammunition store board exploded, causing serious damage to the vessel.
+This version of events has been rejected by a senior US defence official, citing military intelligence.

+It is not known how many Russian sailors on the Moskva died.
+However, the Novaya Gazeta Europe newspaper has reported that at least 40 people were killed and others are still missing.

-The sinking of the crucial warship comes as a massive blow to the Russian military struggling against Ukrainian resistance as Vladimir Putin’s invasion continues for 55 days.
+The sinking of the crucial warship came as a massive blow to the Russian military, which has been struggling against fierce Ukrainian resistance since its forces invade the country on 24 February .

 Register for free to continue reading